zacharyajackson/scrum-special/README.md

 # Yesterday

-- Yadda 1
+- Yadda 1.
-- Yadda 2
+- Yadda 2.

 # Today

-- I di d this and that;
+- I edited this dev-branch for clarity.
-- took care of Yadda 1;
+- took care of Yadda 1.

 # Tomorrow

-- I need to take care of Yadda 2;
-- make new Yadda Yadda items todo for my future tomorrow's
+- Weekly Report.
+- P.E.
+Activities.

 Thanks for taking the time to check out this README.md,

 ### enjoy 🎉

+---

+## Template